 Evidence-Based Assessment and Treatment of Childhood ADHD

 Recent projects include extending current treatment outcome literature by examining parental functioning and clinically-meaningful change following behavioral treatment, as well as furthering our knowledge related to evidence-based assessment of ADHD and examining potential factors that may predict treatment dropout.
-Recent publications include a manuscript aimed at investigating changes in parenting efficacy, stress, and behavior following behavioral parent training by examining both statistically-significant and clinically-meaningful change (Gerdes et al., 2012), as well as one exploring potential child, parental, and family factors related to treatment dropout (Schneider, Gerdes, et al., in press).
-Data collection for a study aimed at exploring the role of parental attributions in predicting treatment outcomes for children with ADHD also is under way.
-Finally, a study examining treatment outcomes in teens with ADHD and their parents following the Program for the Evaluation and Enrichment of Relational Skills (PEERS), an evidence-based treatment focused on helping teens develop and maintain friendships, began this fall.
+Recent publications include a manuscript aimed at investigating changes in parenting efficacy, stress, and behavior following behavioral parent training by examining both statistically-significant and clinically-meaningful change (Gerdes et al., 2012), as well as one exploring factors related to treatment dropout (Schneider, Gerdes, et al., 2013).
+Data collection is nearing completion for a study examining treatment outcomes in teens with ADHD following the Program for the Evaluation and Enrichment of Relational Skills (PEERS), an evidence-based treatment focused on helping teens develop and maintain friendships.

 Culturally-Appropriate Clinical Practices Related to Childhood ADHD and Latino Mental Health Disparities